TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ![IMG_2253](screenshots/IMG_2253.JPG)

+### Verify your SD card and reader module works

-Open the built in sample code at `Menu -> File -> Examples -> SD -> CardInfo` , and change the value of `chipSelect`  at `line 36` to `10`, then upload the code onto Arduino, you should get the following info from the provided SD card (your's might not show any files found, I have some files from macOS filesystem crap).
+Open the built in sample code at `Menu -> File -> Examples -> SD -> CardInfo` , and change the value of `chipSelect`  at `line 36` to `10`, then upload the code onto Arduino, you should get the following info from the provided SD card (your's probably will not show any files, I have some files from macOS filesystem crap).

 ![SD Card module v2](screenshots/SD Card module v2.png)

+### Using the sample code

+Unless you installed all mentioned sensors in the exact pins, the sample code `SDCardDataLogger.ino` would most like throw some errors and complaint about missing sensors.

+If you do have all sensors installed, then `SDCardDataLogger.ino` would log data to both SD card and Serial Monitor, and it could also log data to SD card without connecting it to a computer.
+The Serial monitor output would look something like this:

 ```csv
 MPU6050 Initialised.